GatorSense/HyperspectralAnalysisIntroduction/README.md

 Authors: Taylor Glenn and Alina Zare

-Please reference this work if used elsewhere:
+Please reference this work if any party of it is used elsewhere:
 [![DOI](https://zenodo.org/badge/123327729.svg)](https://zenodo.org/badge/latestdoi/123327729)

 The introduction material was placed into four (Python 3) Jupyter notebooks: